MoonPoet/xaprb-src/content/blog/2007/07/20/mysql-toolkit-version-675-released.md

   - Open Source
 ---

 I've just released changes to two of the tools in MySQL Toolkit.
-MySQL Table Checksum got some convenient functionality to help you recursively check slaves for bad replicated checksum chunks.
+MySQL Table Checksum got some convenient functionality to help you recursively check replicas for bad replicated checksum chunks.
 MySQL Archiver got statistics-gathering functionality to help you optimize your archiving and purging jobs, plus a few important bug fixes.

 Changes in MySQL Archiver: